stormcloud266/stormcloud-garden/posts/welcome-to-the-garden.md

 category: musings
 ---

-I was introduced to the concept of digital gardens by [Kyle Shook](https://twitter.com/elyktrix) on Twitter.
+I was introduced to the concept of digital gardens by [Kyle Shook](https://twitter.com/elyktrix) on Twitter, and since then I've been very interested in building one of my own.

+Over the last few months, I've been learning so much in my new developer role that it felt like the right time to launch.

 ## Motivations for Planting